Constitutional Provisions

 The Police Corps of Andorra (El Cos de Policia d’Andorra) is Andorra's national police service.
 Its use of force is restrained by Law 8/2004 as amended.
 The law stipulates that use of force must be governed by the principles of necessity and proportionality.
 Use of firearms and other weapons are restricted to situations where a serious risk to life or physical integrity of themselves or third parties exists, or a serious risk to public safety, and provided that the threat is immediate in nature.
 A clear warning must be issued before using the weapon or firearm, and sufficient time must be given for this warning to be taken into account.Art.
 5, Law 8/2004 as amended.

 According to Article 110 of the 2005 Penal Code, a state official, including a police officer, who engages in torture commits a criminal offence and is subject to a term of up to six years' imprisonment.
 Article 112 proscribes degrading treatment by, among others, police officers, which is subject to a term of between three months and three years' imprisonment.
-Freedom House reported in 2018 that "law enforcement agents are not known to use excessive force against civilians."
+In its report under the Convention against Torture submitted in 2022, Andorra stated that: "Disciplinary and criminal sanctions are in place to punish acts of torture committed by police and prison officers."

 Police Oversight